davek184/nfdb/README.md

 # USB C Daughter/Breakout board for Norbaforce

-For the Norbaforce.
+For the Norbaforce (MK1 fits perfect, MK2 & MK3 have small USB openings for USB-C connector but it does fit).
 Features ESD protection, over voltage protection, CC1 & CC2 resistors to work with USB-C to C cables.
 There are 2 daughterboard PBCs in this design to save money when manufacturing and since the Norbaforce can support both makes more sense to do it this way then one PCB design per type.

 ![Front](https://i.imgur.com/rTF9m1T.png)
 ![Back](https://i.imgur.com/VAFtKtq.png)